James Dunn (theologian)

 James Douglas Grant Dunn FBA (21 October 1939 – 26 June 2020), also known as Jimmy Dunn, was a British New Testament scholar, who was for many years the Lightfoot Professor of Divinity in the Department of Theology at the University of Durham.
-His best known for his work on the New Perspective on Paul, which is also the title of a book he published in 2007.
+He is best known for his work on the New Perspective on Paul, which is also the title of a book he published in 2007.

 He worked broadly within the Methodist tradition and was a member of the Church of Scotland and the Methodist Church of Great Britain during his life.

 Biography

 Dunn was born on 21 October 1939 in Birmingham, England.